bakame-php/http-structured-fields/README.md

 echo $item->toHttpValue(); // "foo";a=1;b=2
 ```

-## Manipulating Structured Fields Data Types
+## Structured Fields Data Types

 The RFC defines different data types to handle structured fields values.

 ### Items

-The Item is the minimal building block for structured fields the following explains how to build
+Items are the minimal building block for structured fields the following explains how to build
 and interact with them.

 #### Bare Items

-Item have different types [defined in the RFC](https://www.rfc-editor.org/rfc/rfc8941.html#section-3.3).
+Items can have different types [defined in the RFC][3].
+They are translated to PHP native type
-They are translated to PHP native type when possible.
+when possible.
 Two additional classes

 - `Bakame\Http\StructuredFields\Token` and
 - `Bakame\Http\StructuredFields\ByteSequence`